 The District operates four fire stations, 24 hours a day and 365 days a year.
-Three shifts of 22 firefighters staff three engines, a 75-foot aerial ladder truck, three rescue trucks, a small rescue boat, and two brush trucks.
-All firefighters are Emergency Medical Technicians; 37 are practicing Paramedics.
-Most district fire trucks provide Advanced Life Support level of care for medical emergencies.
+Three shifts of 22 firefighters staff three engines, a 100-foot aerial platform truck, one first out utility rescue pumper, two rescue trucks, a small rescue boat, and two brush trucks.
+All of our firefighters are Emergency Medical Technicians; 42 are practicing Paramedics.
+ALL district fire engines/trucks/pumpers/rescues provide Advanced Life Support level of care for medical emergencies.

-In 2019 our crews responded to 9,037 calls-- including fires, rescues, medical emergencies, hazardous material events, and vehicle crashes.
+In 2022, our crews responded to 12,047 calls for service - including fires, rescues, medical emergencies, hazardous material events, and vehicle crashes.